ADD CONDITION

 PO SUM ON MEDICATED OIL is used for the temporary relief of minor aches and pains of muscles and joints due to conditions like simple backache, arthritis, strains, bruises, and sprains.

-How should I apply PO SUM ON MEDICATED OIL?
+How should I use PO SUM ON MEDICATED OIL?

 You should apply PO SUM ON MEDICATED OIL to the affected area not more than 3 to 4 times daily if you are an adult or a child aged 2 years and older.

-Is PO SUM ON MEDICATED OIL safe to use during pregnancy?
+Is PO SUM ON MEDICATED OIL safe for children?

 What are the storage instructions for PO SUM ON MEDICATED OIL?

-Store PO SUM ON MEDICATED OIL at a temperature between 15°C to 30°C (59°F to 86°F) and keep the container tightly closed.
+Store PO SUM ON MEDICATED OIL at a temperature between 15 to 30°C (59 to 86°F) and keep the container tightly closed.

 Packaging Info